1ucket/Workers-Resources-Vehicle-Export/README.md

 - Parses all vehicle definitions from game and DLC folders.
 - Extracts relevant vehicle data
 - Supports filtering by a specific year.
 (Note: start and end date is chosen randomly within the year, so actual availability may vary a bit)
-- Currently only supports Early Start DLC as I don't own any others.
-Add other DLCs subfolders to the VEHICLE_SUBFOLDERS variable to also include them.

 ---